Want to know how to persuade people online and get what you want?

 People naturally associate confidence with expertise.
 Know your product, know the facts about its benefits and believe in what it does – true confidence becomes from knowing and believing what you’re saying.
 It’s essential that we communicate our confidence to others in order to persuade them.

-2. Swearing can help influence an audience
+2. Swearing can help persuade an audience

 Researchers divided 88 participants into three groups to watch one of three slightly different speeches.
 The only difference between the speeches was that one contained a mild curse word at the start: